CVE Catalog

 Summary

 In Rclone from version 1.48.0 to 1.73.4, the RC endpoint `operations/fsinfo` is exposed without `AuthRequired: true` and accepts attacker-controlled `fs` input.
-This allows an unauthenticated attacker to achieve remote command execution by leveraging the WebDAV backend with the `bearer_token_command` parameter.
+An unauthenticated attacker can exploit this to execute arbitrary local commands on the server via the WebDAV backend, which runs `bearer_token_command` during initialization.

 Risk Assessment

-The organization is at risk of remote arbitrary command execution by an unauthenticated attacker, potentially leading to full server compromise, data theft, or cloud infrastructure takeover.
+The risk for the organization includes remote code execution by an unauthenticated attacker, potentially leading to server compromise, data theft, or further attacks on the infrastructure.

 Recommendation

-Immediately upgrade Rclone to version 1.73.5 or later.
-If upgrading is not possible, disable access to the RC endpoint or configure global HTTP authentication.
+Immediately update Rclone to version 1.73.5 or later.
+If updating is not possible, restrict access to the RC endpoint via global HTTP authentication or a firewall.

 Original NVD description (English source)